wravoc/harden-dragonflybsd/docs/Hardened Dragonfly BSD Install Notes.md

 ### DragonlyBSD Install Notes

+* You need two FAT32 formatted USB drives, one for the install, the other for this software
+  * You can use BalenaEtcher to make your install drive
+  * When copying to and from the USB drives `/mnt` make sure to `cp` overwrite with `cp -fR /mnt/harden-dragonflybsd $HOME`
+* Use your FAT32 USB drive `mount_msdos /dev/da8s1 /mnt` , `ls /mnt`
 * Yes, the reboots are needed to boot the new pkg into the kernel for smoothest operation!
 * `Fn-K` allows to arrow and PgUp PgDown the console screen.
 Then `Fn-K` again to release.
 * Make sure to "Configure this System"
+* Set the time, date, and say yes to UTC clock, set your timezone.
+* Skip keyboard map, console font, and screen map
 * Add yourself as user during setup with permanent accurate information
+  * Fill in the first 4 rows
 * Do **NOT** "Configure network interfaces"
 * Enter "Set Hostname/Domain"
   * Hostname is your nickname, no special characters, not starting with a number
   * Domain is `localhost`
-  * Skip keyboard map, console font, and screen map
   * Return to Main Menu, Reboot This Computer
   * Do **NOT** pull out the installation USB drive until "The operating system has halted"
   * Login as root, insert the FAT32 formatted USB drive with this software.